5 ways to make summer great for kids

 After all is said and done, our kids need rest.
 They need freedom and space.
 They need down time and extra sleep.
 They need a day here and there to just be.

 I am one of those moms who could get really overwhelmed with the change of routine that summer brings, but focusing on these five simple areas can help in being proactive and intentional.
 When kids stay connected with these aspects of their life and development, they will be recharged and thriving when school starts again.

-Jessica Wolstenholm is co-founder of Grace for Moms and co-author of The Pregnancy and Baby Companion books.
+This post was written by Jessica Wolstenholm, co-founder of Grace for Moms and co-author of The Pregnancy and Baby Companion books.
 After 15 years in the music and publishing industries, Jessica became a stay-at-home mom raising two children.